httpie/cli/CONTRIBUTING.rst

     # Run all tests in all of the supported and available Pythons via Tox
     make test-tox

+    # Run all tests for code as well as packaging, etc.
+    make test-all

 Running specific tests:
 ***********************